JanLauGe/MinCostFlow_dispersal/README.md

 1. Dist(?)
 1. nchains(number of dispersal events?)

+## Algorithm
+Find the relative number pf  of dispersal flow paths going through a particular site?

 ## Outputs
 A list of sites and their importance for network dispersal, ranging from `0` to `1`.